OPS-E2E-PPE/VBA-Docs/api/Outlook.frame.specialeffect.md

 The default value is 2.

-You can use either the  **SpecialEffect** or the **[BorderStyle](Outlook.frame.borderstyle.md)** property to specify the edging for a control, but not both.
+Use either the **SpecialEffect** or the **[BorderStyle](Outlook.frame.borderstyle.md)** property to specify the edging for a control, but not both.
 If you specify a nonzero value for one of these properties, the system sets the value of the other property to zero.
 For example, if you set **SpecialEffect** to 1, the system sets **BorderStyle** to 0.

  **BorderStyle** is ignored if **SpecialEffect** is 0.